rockthejvm/rockthejvm-site/src/content/articles/kafka-101-clients/index.md

 1. If a failure occurred without receiving an ACK, we check if message retry is enabled; if so, we need to resend it.
 1. The client receives the response.

-## 4. Tradeoffs between Latency and Throughput
+## Tradeoffs Between Latency and Throughput

 In distributed systems, most things come with tradeoffs, and it’s up to the developer to find that "sweet spot" between different tradeoffs; thus it’s important to understand how things work.